 ED25519 key fingerprint is MD5:84:2d:b2:67:bd:2a:0a:e7:4e:bd:9a:57:32:41:d8:8b RSA key fingerprint is MD5:15:e7:9e:4a:42:4d:61:29:dd:a3:2c:b9:b3:ef:e0:9d ECDSA key fingerprint is MD5:8c:62:70:4c:b8:f2:c4:ab:14:43:b7:31:ba:c3:c9:52

 Users which do not have a SUPR account¶

 For users without SUPR account currently only Kerberos login is officially supported.
 If you are in SUPR, but your SUPR account is not properly linked to PDC, please contact PDC support (email@example.com).

 Configuring ssh keys and kerberos login¶

-It is possible to use both authentication methods at the same time and use which one you see fit.
+It is possible to have both authentication methods enabled at the same time and use whichever one you prefer when connecting.
 If you have configured your config file according to instructions on the SSH page you need to add the following before your kerberos configuration in the config file.